cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/data-manipulation-and-transformation/data-aggregation.md

 - `data.obj`: Refers to the data object within MicrobiomeStat that needs to be aggregated.
 - `subject.var`: Represents the primary variable for aggregation, such as a patient ID.
 - `strata.var`: Acts as an optional stratification variable, allowing for more nuanced aggregation based on groups or categories.

+In this example, we've prepared the data for our function using the `peerj32.obj` dataset.
+Next, we call the `mStat_aggregate_data()` function to aggregate the data based on the "subject" variable.
+We haven't provided any stratification variable (`strata.var`), so the function will aggregate solely based on the "subject" variable.

+After the aggregation, the data will be restructured and summarized based on the specified "subject" variable.

 ## Detailed Breakdown